thenuwij/agropest-12-yolov8/README.md

 | Weevils | 0.966 | 0.977 | 0.957 | 58 |

 The pattern is consistent across both columns: `Beetles`, `Caterpillars` and `Earthworms` are the weak classes.
-Grad-CAM (below) explains why — the model distinguishes beetles by leg groupings and short antennae and weevils by dorsal texture, so front and rear views of the two collapse together.
+Grad-CAM (below) explains why.
+The model distinguishes beetles by leg groupings and short antennae and weevils by dorsal texture, so front and rear views of the two collapse together.
 Earthworms and slugs confuse for the same reason in reverse: both are segmented, limbless and